-This course uses a comparative approach to teach an appreciation for the distinctive characteristics of Catholicism.
+This course uses a comparative approach of understanding the major religions or our world, through a Catholic lens.
 The student will map out the basic elements of the world's rich religious traditions and will explore various faiths' answers to the fundamental questions of life while growing in an awareness of the spiritual truths that can be found in them.
+Current events related to these religions will also be explored.
 This course will allow students to grow in their understanding of and appreciation for interreligious dialogue through the Church's document, Nostra Aetate, as well as ecumenism.